MuraliKrishna26/Information-Retrieval/Implementing Phrase Queries/README.md

 Dataset Used : 20 newsgroups

-Assumptions :
+Assumptions :   - Phrase query length to be of length less than equal to 5.
+                - Build indexes only for comp.graphics and rec.motorcycles.

 Preprocessing used :

-###Example
- - Item 1
- - Item 2
-  - Sub Item 1
-  - Sub Item 2